 Magdalena has recently been trying to transform itself into an art center and cultural destination.
 The opening of at least a dozen art galleries, a woolery, the renovation of the Bank West Building and the Magdalena Hall Hotel have all made their mark on this mountain village.
 Several rock and mineral shops have been around since the mining boom days.
 The ghost town of Kelly and two important festivals, the Lady Magdalena Art Walk and the Old Timers Reunion and Rodeo, bring tourists to the area.

 The Very Large Array is located close to the community.

 Kelly Ghost Town

 The "Ghost Town of Kelly," located just minutes from Magdalena, was in its day home to close to 3,000 people, with shops, doctors, saloons, churches, hotels and schools.
-Mining bought prosperity to the area in the early 1880's, but when the ore played out this town was slowly vacated, leaving a small whitewashed church, crumbling foundations, remnants of mine works and a cemetery.
+Mining brought prosperity to the area in the early 1880's, but when the ore played out this town was slowly vacated, leaving a small, whitewashed church, crumbling foundations, remnants of mine works and a cemetery.

 With a visitor's pass you can still visit the Kelly Mine and just by chance you may come across a resident ghost.

 28 Miles west of Socorro on US Route 60

 Magdalena is 28 miles west of Socorro on US Route 60